 Index to this site and the book: A, B, C, D, E, F, G, H, I, J-K, L-O, P-Q, R-S, T-Z

 Store (books, tee shirts, mug): click on "Store" in the menu at the left

-New --- Facebook Flying Circus of Physics site: new videos from me every month.
-The first in the series: the Cheerios effect.
-Plus old television videos and many photos.
+Facebook Flying Circus of Physics site (public site): my old television videos and many photos.
 Here is the link.
 Come for a visit, and consider signing up as a fan of the site.

 Jay Waller stories: Physics for

 Citations (over 11,000) and links (over 2000) for items in the book (pdf files):

 Chap 1, Chap 2, Chap 3, Chap 4, Chap 5, Chap 6, Chap 7